Alessio2405/Smoothed-Staple/README.md

 ## Author and license

 Alessio Doria.
 Code and data are released under the MIT license (see LICENSE); the manuscript in `paper/` is © the author.
-No `bellman-staple` code is included here; two discovery scripts import it as an external runtime dependency.
+No source file from bellman-staple is included verbatim.
+Some verification and discovery code follows or adapts its mathematical and implementation structure; attribution and the original MIT notice are provided in THIRD_PARTY_NOTICES.md.
 Developed with AI assistance (Claude, Anthropic).